modesrg/match-simulator-public/README.md

 - File Scoped Namespaces and Primary Constructors used for readability.
 - Used manual mapping instead of libraries like AutoMapper for performance and to avoid issues in case they go commercial in the future.
 - Comments kept to a minimum except for edge cases, TODOs or very niche algorithms.
-- Options pattern for configuration (with some defaults based on the assessment requirements).
+- Options pattern for configuration (with some defaults based on the requirements).
 - Strongly typed HttpClients.
 - Basic FE in Blazor.
 - Unit tests in xUnit